apache/couchdb-nmo/doc/api/couchadmin-is-online.md

 ### SYNOPSIS

-    couchadmin.commands.isonline(urls, opts)
+    couchadmin.commands.isonline(url, [url], ..., opts)

 ### DESCRIPTION

 Check if nodes are online / available on the current network.

-The command takes two arguments: `urls` - the urls of the nodes to check as an `Array`.
-The second argument must be an `Object` providing options
+The command takes multiple url arguments for checking multiple nodes at once.
+The url must be a `String`.
+The last argument must be an `Object` providing options.

 The command returns a promise which will return an `Object` where the keys are the provided urls and the values have the type `Boolean`.